Very few companies are leveraging data.

 The headlines scream otherwise as we are told that every company has big data and is using it to conquer the world.

 But this is simply not true.
 Are you guilty of data ignorance perhaps?

 What is true is that most companies are very interested in Big Data and Data Analytics.
-The oft spoken about bounty found at the end of the Big Data rainbow is a tantalising lure and one that most CEO’s have not ignored.
+The often spoken about bounty found at the end of the Big Data rainbow is a tantalising lure and one that most CEO’s have not ignored.

 But the truth is that most organisations are busy thinking about it, but doing very little about it.
 Aside from the Fintech industry there are a some like Channel 9, Altus Group and Advisian who have made the leap.

 Yet many are still dipping their toe in the deep end, wondering whether or not to jump in.

 In actual fact, they are wondering how on earth they should get started.